Pryor Creek, Oklahoma

-Pryor Creek or Pryor is a city in and county seat of Mayes County, Oklahoma, United States.
-The population was 8,659 at the 2000 census and 9,539 in the 2010 census.
+Pryor Creek or Pryor is a city in and the county seat of Mayes County, Oklahoma, United States.
+The population was 9,444 as of the 2020 census.

-Originally named Coo-Y-Yah, Cherokee for "place of the huckleberries", it was renamed Pryor Creek in 1887 which was the name of the local railroad station, which in turn was named for the nearby creek.
+Originally named Coo-Y-Yah, Cherokee for "place of the huckleberries", it was renamed "Pryor Creek" in 1887 after the local railroad station, which was named for the nearby creek.
 Due to confusion in distinguishing handwritten mailing addresses to Pryor Creek and Pond Creek, the U.S. Postal Service name for the city was shortened to Pryor, and both names are in common usage.